TedSpinks/kube-ahoy/README.md

 - kubectl command instead of the 'kubernetes' library.

 ## So why is it called "kube-ahoy"?
 Given Kubernetes' nautical theme, "ahoy!" is the only sensible greeting when boarding a ship... err...
 Kubernetes cluster.
-Also, "kube-ahoy" kinda reminds me of that cereal, Chips Ahoy, which is all about having cookies for breakfast.
-And that makes the pirate in me smile.